lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 # Train and test YOLOv8 models
 This is the tutorial how to train and test the YOLOv8 models.
 This tutorial assume that the training and testing happen in a x86 system.

+## System requirements
+### Model training
+- x86 system
+- CUDA 12.1
+- ubuntu 20.04

+### TensorRT engine generation if will be deployed on Nvidia Jetson
+- arm system
+- JetPack 5.0.2

 ## Directory structure
+By convention, we use today's date (i.e. 2023-07-19) as the file name.
 ```
 ├── config
 │   ├── dockerfile